Middle class: Africa

-According to a 2014 study by Standard Bank economist Simon Freemantle, a total of 15.3 million households in 11 surveyed African nations are middle-class.
-These include Angola, Ethiopia, Ghana, Kenya, Mozambique, Nigeria, South Sudan, Sudan, Tanzania, Uganda and Zambia.
-In South Africa, a report conducted by the Institute for Race Relations in 2015 estimated that between 10%–20% of South Africans are middle class, based on various criteria.
+According to a 2014 study by Standard Bank economist Simon Freemantle, a total of 15.3 million households in 11 surveyed nations of Africa are middle class: Angola, Ethiopia, Ghana, Kenya, Mozambique, Nigeria, South Sudan, Sudan, Tanzania, Uganda, and Zambia.
+In South Africa, a report conducted by the Institute for Race Relations in 2015 estimated that between 10% and 20% of South Africans are middle class, based on various criteria.
 An earlier study estimated that in 2008 21.3% of South Africans were members of the middle class.

 A study by EIU Canback indicates 90% of Africans fall below an income of $10 a day.
 The proportion of Africans in the $10–$20 middle class (excluding South Africa), rose from 4.4% to only 6.2% between 2004 and 2014.
-Over the same period, the proportion of "upper middle" income ($20–$50 a day) went from 1.4% to 2.3%.
+Over the same period, the proportion of "upper middle class" income ($20–$50 a day) went from 1.4% to 2.3%.

 According to a 2014 study by the German Development Institute, the middle class of Sub-Saharan Africa rose from 14 million to 31 million people between 1990 and 2010.

 Latin America

-Over the years estimates on the size of the Latin American middle class have varied.
+Over the years estimates on the size of the Latin America's middle class have varied.
 A 1960 study stated that the middle strata in Latin America as a whole, exclusive of Indians, constituted just under 20% of the national society.
-A 1964 study estimated that 45 million Latin Americans belonged to the urban middle class while 15 million to the urban well-to-do and 8 million to the rural middle class and well-to-do.
-In Brazil, acccording to one estimate, in 1970 the lower middle class comprised 12% of the population while the upper middle class comprised 3.% In the mid 1970s it was estimated by one authority that the Brazilian middle class comprised between 15 to 25% of the population.
-According to one study, the Argentinian middle class by 1970 comprised 38% of the economically active population, compared with 19% in Brazil and 24% in Mexico.
+A 1964 study estimated that 45 million Latin Americans belonged to the urban middle class while 15 million belonged to the urban well-to-do and 8 million to the rural middle class and well-to-do.
+In Brazil, according to one estimate, in 1970 the lower middle class comprised 12% of the population, while the upper middle class comprised 3%.
+In the mid-1970s it was estimated by one authority that the Brazilian middle class comprised between 15 and 25% of the population.
+A 1969 economic survey estimated that 15% of Brazilians belonged to the middle class.
+By 1970, according to one study, the middle class of Argentina comprised 38% of the economically active population, compared with 19% in Brazil and 24% in Mexico.
+A 1975 study on Mexico estimated that the middle class in 1968 (defined as families earning between 2,000 and 5,000 pesos annually) comprised 36.4% of the population, while the upper class (defined as families earning over 5,000 pesos annually) comprised 9.4% of the population and the lower class (defined as families earning less than 2,000 pesos annually) comprised 53.9% of the population.

 According to a study by the World Bank, the number of Latin Americans who are middle class rose from 103 million to 152 million between 2003 and 2009.